Verduttio/Distributed-tracing-in-Java/README.md

 # Distributed-tracing-in-Java

 ## Description
-Basic movie app based on microservices architecture to show the logic of distributed tracing.
+Basic movie app based on microservices architecture to show the logic of distributed tracing using SigNoz and Zipkin.

 Created in spring boot using spring frameworks:
   * WEB